zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{54}
 q = e^{Z - \sqrt{\phi^2+\psi^2} } C_u \Big( \sqrt{\phi^2+\psi^2}, \frac{\psi}{\sqrt{\phi^2+\psi^2}} \Big). $$

 Both \\(\phi\\) and \\(\psi\\) are known to be positive.
-We must solve for \\(\psi\\). \\(Z\\) could theoretically be removed, but it's here to keep the solution within a sane numerical range.
+We must solve for \\(\psi\\). \\(Z\\) could theoretically be removed, but it's here to keep the solution within the sane numerical range.

 This appears to be the simplest formulation of the problem, using the fewest number of parameters.
-I gave it a shot, but, unfortunately, I was unable to analytically solve this equation, and I tried both the closed and the approximate forms of the Chapman function.
+I gave it a shot, but, unfortunately, I was unable to analytically solve this equation, and I tried plugging in both the closed and the approximate forms of the Chapman function.
 Perhaps **you** will have better luck?

 While that's an unfortunate development, it's a minor setback.
-If we can't solve the equation analytically, we can solve it numerically, using [Newton–Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method), for instance.
+If we can't solve the equation analytically, we can solve it numerically, using the [Newton–Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method), for instance.
 The derivative of the Chapman function exists, and is not too difficult to compute.

 In fact, there is a [better way](http://lib-www.lanl.gov/la-pubs/00367066.pdf), which is even simpler.
 Recall that Newton's method requires being able to make an initial guess, evaluate the function, and take its derivative.
-If we solve using the entire optical depth function \\(\tau\\) (Equation 18), we know that its derivative is just the extinction coefficient \\(\sigma_t\\) (Equation 9), and it's easy to make a good initial guess by ignoring curvature of the planet.
+If we solve using the entire optical depth function \\(\tau\\) (Equation 18), we know that its derivative is just the extinction coefficient \\(\sigma_t\\) (Equation 9), and making a good initial guess is easy by simply ignoring curvature of the planet.

 This method is very general and works for completely arbitrary continuous density distributions (see the [paper](http://lib-www.lanl.gov/la-pubs/00367066.pdf)).